Пропустити навігацію

-How to Deal With Uncertainty: 3 CBT Techniques to Reduce Worry and Anxiety
+How to Cope With Uncertainty: 3 CBT Techniques to Reduce Anxiety

 An unexpected meeting appears on your calendar.
 A recruiter stops replying.
 A loved one doesn’t answer a message for hours.

-Unexpected events – pandemics, wars, recessions, layoffs – can leave even the most resilient people feeling unmoored.
+Unexpected events such as pandemics, wars, recessions, and layoffs can leave even the most resilient people feeling unmoored.
 At the same time, many of life’s most meaningful moments also emerge from uncertainty.
-We don’t know where we’ll meet a future partner, when an opportunity will arise, or what will happen when we take a risk.
+We don’t know where we’ll meet a future partner, when an opportunity will appear, or what will happen when we take a risk.

 The desire for a predictable, safe life is deeply human.
 We want our loved ones to be healthy, our work stable, and the future manageable.
 But reality rarely cooperates.
 We can control only parts of our own lives, have limited influence over those we love, and little control over larger events.
 No amount of planning can eliminate uncertainty entirely.